amethyst crystal cave

 A massage or one of our energy healing sessions in the Amethyst Crystal cave is the most unique massage in Whatcom County!
 The tranquil sounds of the graduation tower combined with several tons of amethyst crystal and Himalayan salt surround you with nature for the most blissful massage experience.

 Amethyst cave add-on pricing is available with any of our massage or energy healing services.
-The amethyst cave is closed for public wet-salt therapy sessions exclusively for your massage, so please inquire for availability and scheduling.
+Reservations must be made in advance as we shut the cave down special just for your massage.
+You can add-on this service to any massage at the additional private amethyst cave reservation price.
+The amethyst cave must be closed exclusively for your massage, so please inquire for availability and scheduling.

 Graduation towers can be found in relatively few salt caves around the US.
-Spa and resort towns exists across Europe, mostly Germany and Poland, where these outdoor structures more closely resemble castle or fortress walls.
+Spa and resort towns exists across Europe where these outdoor structures resemble castle or fortress walls.
 People travel from all over to come to these land-locked towns to breath in the salty air.

 Over time, the salt minerals will deposit on the ends of the twigs and branches when drops of water drip from the ends, leaving an active and growing salt crystal formation that will get bigger over time, much like a frozen waterfall.